TJetka/SLEMI/README.md

 ## Reference

 Please cite
-> Jetka et al., Estimator of channel capacity using statistical learning, 2018 (to be published)
+> Jetka et al., Information-theoretic analysis of multivariate signaling responses using SLEMI, 2018 (to be published)

 ## Licence

-CapacityLogReg is released under the GNU licence and is freely available.
-A comprehensive documentation is available on [github.io](https://github.io/) and in directory [`docs/CapacityLogReg_documentation.pdf`](https://github.com/TJetka/LogRegCapacity/blob/master/docs/CapacityLogReg_documentation.pdf).
+SLEMI is released under the GNU licence and is freely available.
+A comprehensive documentation is available on [github.io](https://github.io/) and in directory [`docs/SLEMI_documentation.pdf`](https://github.com/TJetka/LogRegCapacity/blob/master/docs/SLEMI_documentation.pdf).